Latest Indian, French warplane deal runs into problems: sources

 Citing India’s urgent defense needs, Modi chose to deal directly with Paris for a smaller order, saying officials would work out the details.

-On May 16, Indian Defense Minister Manohar Parrikar told local media that negotiations over pricing would be finished in a “month or two”.
+On May 16, Indian Defence Minister Manohar Parrikar told local media that negotiations over pricing would be finished in a “month or two”.

 But those talks were bogged down over India’s insistence on a lower price for the frontline warplanes than the roughly $200 million each that was discussed with Dassault during the commercial talks, said the two defense officials, who have been briefed on the new negotiations.